 During the winter, the park sets up a fantastic snowplay area at Paradise.
 This area is typically open from late December through mid-March, but this all depends on how much snow has fallen.
 If you want to go sledding and sliding, this is the place to do so as these activities are not permitted in other areas of the park.
 This is due to the dangers caused by trees, cliffs and other unseen obstacles below the surface of the snow.
 To prevent injuries, only “soft” flexible sleds and tubes are allowed in the snowplay area, so please don't use any hardwood toboggans or runner sleds.

 Snowboarding & Cross-Country Skiing

-Paradise is also a great place to go snowboarding or cross-country skiing.
-There is a requirement of at least 5 feet of snow to avoid damaging exposed vegetation.
-The park does not supply boards or skis so bring your own if you want to enjoy the abundant fresh powder throughout the winter months.
+If you love board sports during the wintertime than you will love visiting Mount Rainier National Park.
+The best place to go snowboarding or cross-country skiing in all of the park is Paradise.
+For the conditions to be suitable there is a requirement of at least five feet of snow to avoid damaging exposed vegetation, but if you come to the park during the middle of winter there should be plenty of snow.
+Please note that the park does not supply boards or skis, so it is vital that bring your own or rent equipment prior to reaching the park if you want to enjoy the abundant fresh powder throughout the winter months.

-Snow Camping is allowed almost anywhere in the park but be sure to take the appropriate precautions if you decide to give this a shot.
-Stay away from plowed roads and waterways, and keep in mind a recommended 8 feet of snow is best for building a snow cave.
-Visitors can also obtain permits to camp in the back country during the winter months, and these are available upon arrival.
-You will need to have the proper supplies and safety gear, so contact the park or check out their suggested essentials for winter camping, prior to your arrival.
+Snow Camping is allowed almost anywhere in the park, but be sure to take the appropriate precautions if you decide to give this a shot.
+Stay away from plowed roads and waterways, and keep in mind a recommended eight feet of snow is best for building a snow cave.
+Visitors can also obtain permits to camp in the backcountry during the winter months, and these are available upon arrival.
+You will need to have the proper supplies and safety gear, so contact the park or check out their suggested essentials for winter camping prior to your arrival.